 The Games features a full list of traditional events including solo piping, throwing the hammer, tossing the caber, highland dancing, and a range of track and field events including children’s races.
 The heavy events are sponsored by the Road to the Isles Marketing Group.

 The games begin with a ceremonial parade through the village itself, led by the Lochaber Schools Pipe Band.
 The focus then switches to Traigh with the Games officially opened by Ranald, 24th Captain of Clan Ranald.
 Around the arena there are a variety of side shows, exhibition tents, trade stalls and refreshment stands.

 And to round it all off, the games finish with a traditional cèilidh dance in the village hall in the evening.

 Mallaig & Morar Highland Games

-These games are normally held on the first Sunday in August and are held at the Lovat Memorial Field, Morar.
+Mallaig & Morar Highland Games are normally held on the first Sunday in August (6 August 2017) and are held at the Lovat Memorial Field, Morar.
 The events include Junior Highland Games, Piping, Solo Piping, Piobaireachd, March, Strathspey, Highland Dancing (various age groups), Light Field and Junior Athletics, International Relay Race, Heavy Events, lots of children's events.